wtrocki/ts-client-atlas/client/LegacyBackupApi.md

 # **deleteLegacySnapshot**
-> void deleteLegacySnapshot()
+> any deleteLegacySnapshot()

 Removes one legacy backup snapshot for one cluster in the specified project.
-To use this resource, the requesting API Key must have the Project Owner role and an entry for the project access list.
+To use this resource, the requesting API Key must have the Project Owner role.
+Effective 23 March 2020, all new clusters can use only Cloud Backups.
+When you upgrade to 4.2, your backup system upgrades to cloud backup if it is currently set to legacy backup.
+After this upgrade, all your existing legacy backup snapshots remain available.
+They expire over time in accordance with your retention policy.
+Your backup policy resets to the default schedule.
+If you had a custom backup policy in place with legacy backups, you must re-create it with the procedure outlined in the [Cloud Backup documentation](https://www.mongodb.com/docs/atlas/backup/cloud-backup/scheduling/#std-label-cloud-provider-backup-schedule).

 ### Example